vbaconnet-ledger/developer-portal/_docs/nano-app/crypto-api/ox__ec_8h.md

       </table>
 </div><div class="memdoc">

-<p>Perform a double scalar multiplication given the BN indexes of the scalars. </p>
+<p>Performs a double scalar multiplication given the BN indexes of the scalars. </p>
 <p>This implements the Straus-Shamir algorithm for computing <b>R = [k]P + [r]Q</b>.
 This should be used only for non-secret computations.</p>
 <dl class="params"><dt>Parameters</dt><dd>
   <table class="params">